Rising rap star caught with drugs at Perth city centre flat gets jail warning

 The 27-year-old musician, who rose to prominence in an Apprentice-style BBC music contest, was facing a charge of possession – until police found tell-tale texts revealing weeks of drug dealing activity on his mobile.

-Badze – also known as Badza – from Barrhead, Glasgow, appeared at Perth Sheriff Court and admitted being concerned in the supply of the class B drug from December 21 2020 to January 14 2021.
+Badze – better known as Oakzy B – from Barrhead, Glasgow, appeared at Perth Sheriff Court and admitted being concerned in the supply of the class B drug from December 21 2020 to January 14 2021.

 He was in the dock alongside Perth man Hassan Muwanga, who pled guilty to dealing cocaine from his flat in St Catherine’s Square on April 14 2022.